4: When Chamber Pots Fly

 "That doesn't lead into the sewers, does it?" asked the noblewoman, wrinkling her nose at the thought.

 Isaac raised an eyebrow at the question but didn't answer.
 Instead he busied himself with rifling through a hidden pocket in his tunic, letting out another small exclamation when he found what he was looking for; a collection of thin, carefully shaped, metal rods.
-Scanning the square slab with his keen blue eyes, he located a small slit cut into the stone.
+Scanning the square slab with his keen blue eyes, he located a small slit.
 Aware that Rory was watching his movements over his shoulder, her breath gently tickling his ear, he selected one of the rods and inserted it into the stone then selected another one and slipped it in as well.

 "Are those lockpicks?
 Those are lockpicks, aren't they?" whispered Rory.
 They turned to face each other, her brown eyes locking onto his blue ones.
-"Isaac, are you a thief?"
+"Isaac," she said seriously, "are you a thief?"

 He ignored the question and turned his attention back to the lock.
 There was a soft click and he sat back on his heels, a crooked grin on his face.
 With a careful look around him Isaac once more dug his fingers between the stones and pulled, his face contorting with exertion as the square lifted out of the ground.